Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 ```

-A kernal density plot represents the density at a particular point.
+A kernel density plot represents the density at a particular point.
 Think of it as how much area lives under the curve.
-The plot looks like this.
+The plot looks like this:

 <div class="figure" style="text-align: center">
 <img src="images/ch3_sales_density.png" alt="Density Plot of Ticket Sales" width="100%" />
 <p class="caption">(\#fig:distributionticketsdensity)Density Plot of Ticket Sales</p>
 </div>

 This graph helps us visualize skew a little better than the histogram.
-We used an _alpha_ argument to make the graphs transparent.
+We used an `alpha` argument to make the graphs transparent.
 It is much easier to see that 2024 skews to the right more than 2022 or 2023.

 How can we interpret the data under curve at a certain point?
 You can approximate it fairly easily.
 There are multiple methods to do this and you don't necessarily have to integrate on the data.
 However, if you did have to use an integral R can help there too.
 Keep in mind that if you are actually doing calculus working for a club on the business side you are probably doing something wrong.
 In fact, if you are using calculus at all you are probably doing something wrong.
 Take a step back.